 Underfloor heating not working?
 When installed correctly, underfloor heating is a low-maintenance, energy-efficient solution that delivers an even spread of radiant warmth.
 High-quality systems are designed to be robust enough to withstand years of daily use – which is why it’s so frustrating when you splash out on underfloor heating and it stops working.

-Most of the common problems occur due to mistakes at the design and installation phase.
+Most of the common problems with underfloor heating not working occur due to mistakes at the design and installation phase.
 That is why it’s vital to bring in an experienced professional to specify and fit your system.
 The heated cable or pipe sits either in the screed layer or under the floor surface, where there’s little that can go wrong or damage the system.

 Causes of underfloor heating not working